Hyacinth Graf Strachwitz: Großdeutschland Panzer-Regiment

 At the end of January 1943 Strachwitz was ordered to the Führerhauptquartier.
-Talking to General Rudolf Schmundt and Kurt Zeitzler, the Chief of Staff of the Oberkommando des Heeres, he was tasked with the creation of the Panzer-Regiment "Großdeutschland".
-The regiment was subordinated to the Infanterie-Division (motorized) "Großdeutschland" then under the command of Generalmajor Walter Hörnlein.
+Talking to General Rudolf Schmundt and Kurt Zeitzler, the Chief of Staff of the Oberkommando des Heeres, he was tasked with the creation of the Panzerregiment "Großdeutschland".
+The regiment was subordinated to the Infantrie-Division (motorized) "Großdeutschland" then under the command of Generalmajor Walter Hörnlein.

-Strachwitz was officially placed in command of the regiment on 15 January, arriving with this unit in late February at Poltava.
-According to Tewes, this assignment intended to increase the combat effectiveness of the "Großdeutschland" division.
-Hörnlein had little experience with tank warfare and needed an experienced tank commander as an advisor.
 He led the regiment when it took part in the Third Battle of Kharkov, fighting alongside SS-Gruppenführer Paul Hausser's II SS Panzer Corps.
-Strachwitz was awarded the Swords to his Knight's Cross of the Iron Cross with Oak Leaves on 28 March 1943.
-He received the latter for his leadership at Kharkov and Belgorod.
+Strachwitz was awarded the Wound Badge in Gold on 16 February 1943 and on 28 March 1943 the Swords to his Knight's Cross of the Iron Cross with Oak Leaves.
+He received the latter for his leadership at Kharkov and Belgorod and the destruction of 154 enemy tanks.
+He received the award together with Georg-Wilhelm Postel who had been awarded the Oak Leaves to his Knight's Cross of the Iron Cross on this day.